 This year, not only will there be a ‘Foodie Destination’ winner, there will also be the addition of a new category ‘Foodie Town’.
 This new category refers to both towns and villages.
 Tourism or vacationing should be a primary component of the local culture and economy.
 These towns offer a stand-alone, unique food and tourism visitor experience which does not expand out to the surrounding areas.

 The winner will be a destination that actively promotes itself through joint promotional activities such as food festivals, gourmet trails or farmers’ markets as well as great dining experiences for locals and visitors alike.
 They will have established a local producer/supplier network which is utilised and promoted by local businesses.
 Plans for future growth and investment into the food and hospitality industry at a local level will also be taken into consideration by the judges.
 Education, training, development and employment will be key components of the ultimate food Foodie Destination.

-Last year, West Cork proved to be the top Foodie Destinations for 2017.
-CEO of the Restaurants Association of Ireland, Adrian Cummins, presented the award to an elated bunch of West Cork representatives.
-He commented, “It was incredible to see the high calibre of applications for this year’s Foodie Destinations.
-As food tourism grows in popularity – it is great to see so many places putting local food at the forefront of the visitor experience and like West Cork, enhancing their offering year on year.
-I would like to congratulate West Cork as winners of the 2017 Foodie Destinations award which is sure to further boost their profile as an outstanding food destination. “
+Last year, Kilkenny proved to be the top Foodie Destinations for 2018.
+President of the Restaurants Association of Ireland, Liam Edwards, presented the award to an elated bunch of Kilkenny representatives.
+“It was incredible to see the high calibre of applications for this year’s Foodie Destinations.
+As food tourism grows in popularity – it is great to see so many places putting local food at the forefront of the visitor experience and like Kilkenny, enhancing their offering year on year.
+I would like to congratulate Kilkenny as winners of the 2018 Foodie Destinations award which is sure to further boost their profile as an outstanding food destination. “

-The winner will be announced on the 29th of August 2018.
+The winner will be announced on Wednesday 28th of August 2019.

 Applicant destinations and towns can download and complete the application form here: